 - There is a cafe at the end of the art tour that you need to try

 - There is a vast selection of different cupcakes and coffee.

 - You can also try the mouth-watering local dishes around the place and taste Amsterdam food.
 It sure is delicious.

 - At peak hours, the karaoke room is hard to get for your group.

 Our House Amsterdam

-If you love electronic music, you need to visit this museum as its the only museum in the world solely dedicated to electronic dance music.
-Our House Amsterdam is a unique experience – you’ll be able to explore the history of modern dance music, get up close and personal with artifacts from such legendary figures as Deadmau5, Armin Van Buuren, and Paul Oakenfold.
+If you love electronic music, you must visit this museum as it’s the only one dedicated to electronic dance music.
+Our House Amsterdam is a unique experience – you’ll be able to explore the history of modern dance music and get up close and personal with artifacts from such legendary figures as Deadmau5, Armin Van Buuren, and Paul Oakenfold.

-Plus, you can attend one of our special events or workshops where you’ll learn about the culture and techniques that made electronic music what it is today.
+Plus, you can attend one of our special events or workshops to learn about the culture and techniques that made electronic music what it is today.
 At night, this museum turns into one of the most famous nightclubs in Amsterdam, Club Air.

-Watch a video of our personal visit to the museum here:
+Watch a video of our visit to the museum here: